boatman-27/obsidian/03 - Projects/PENGUIN API/Penguin Facts.md

 ## A group of penguins in the water is called a raft but on land they’re called a waddle!
+Other names for a group of penguins include rookery, colony, and huddle.

-## The black and white “tuxedo” look donned by most penguin species is a clever camouflage called countershading.
+## The black and white “tuxedo” look donned by most penguin species is a clever camouflage called countershading.When swimming, the black on their backs helps them blend in with the darkness of the ocean from predators viewing from above.
+Their white bellies help them blend in with the bright surface of the ocean when viewed by predators and prey from below.

 ## Penguins may huddle together for several reasons, including warmth.